 V. parahaemolyticus infections typically occur in Japan and in coastal areas of the US.
 The organisms damage intestinal mucosa but do not produce enterotoxin or invade the bloodstream.
 Also, wound infection may develop when contaminated warm seawater enters a minor wound.

 V. alginolyticus and V. vulnificus can cause serious wound infection; neither causes enteritis.
-V. vulnificus, when ingested by a compromised host (often someone with chronic liver disease or immunodeficiency), can cross the intestinal mucosa without causing enteritis and cause septicemia with a high mortality rate; occasionally, otherwise healthy people develop such infections.
+V. vulnificus, when ingested by a compromised host (often someone with chronic liver disease or immunodeficiency), can cross the intestinal mucosa without causing enteritis and cause septicemia with a high case fatality rate; occasionally, otherwise healthy people develop such infections.